New feature: All registrants to AJS courses which have already taken place are now entitled to a free one-on-one meeting with the course teacher.

 A grasp of the full scope of this prayer from beginning to end - What do these words mean?
 Why do we pray about these things in particular?
 Why does one blessing follow the other?

 An understanding of the emotional-spiritual core at the heart of each of the blessings

 Practical guidance for engaging with this prayer in a way that is spiritually enlivening and personally relevant

 The course combines text study (all texts provided in Hebrew and English), guided practice and a forum for group processing and ongoing support.
 The content is appropriate for advanced students and novices, although a familiarity with the Shemoneh Esrei and Hebrew language will be valuable.

 How does it work?

-The course consists of ten weekly, online sessions, of approximately 1.25 hours.
-Sessions will be offered live on Sundays over Zoom, and will also be recorded and shared (in video and audio) so participants can watch or listen at their own leisure.
+The course consists of ten recorded sessions, of approximately 1.25 hours.
+Sessions are recorded in video and audio so participants can watch or listen at their own leisure.

 Each session includes: